Life Together Covenant

 Policies and Procedures: Compliance with day-to-day policies and procedures of the community is expected from members.
 These routine items are listed in the Student Life Handbook, the Master Policy Manual, and the University catalog.

 The University affirms that the Biblical Responsibilities and University Expectations outlined herein lead to responsible citizenship and positive and healthy lifestyle, and they support the fulfillment of the University mission.
-While members of the community are encouraged to follow the principles of this LTC throughout the year, it is specifically applicable for students while they are actively engaged in the educational mission (Fall Semester, Interterm, Spring Semester, and Summer Term, including Thanksgiving, Christmas, and Spring Breaks) or are representing Taylor in any off-campus events.
+While members of the community are encouraged to follow the principles of this LTC throughout the year, it is specifically applicable for students while they are actively engaged in the educational mission (Fall Semester, Interterm, Spring Semester, and Summer Term, including Thanksgiving and spring breaks) or are representing Taylor in any off-campus events.
 For employees, it is specifically applicable during the periods of their service or employment contracts.

 The book of Colossians provides an appropriate summary of the goals for our community: